tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/numeric_functions.rst

    result as POLY2D().

 -  IDIV()
--  Returns the result of an integer division of the f.html argument by the second argument.
+-  Returns the result of an integer division of the first argument by the second argument.
 Both arguments must be of an integer type.

 -  LN()